motaA0309/Vitality-Ventures/README.md

 # Augmented Reality Application
 ## Features
-- Displaying the list of ingredients and the recipe with necessary steps for the user to follow
+- Displaying the list of ingredients
+- The recipe with necessary steps for the user to follow
 - Cooking timer
 - Animated food ingredient characters with tips and encouragment
 - Video streaming to the web application